aws/graph-notebook/README.md

 `%%gremlin` - Executes a Gremlin query against your database using web sockets.
 The results are similar to what the Gremlin console would return.

-`%%graph_notebook_config` - Sets the executing notebook's configuration to the JSON payload provided in the cell body.
+`%%graph_notebook_config` - Sets the executing notebook's database configuration to the JSON payload provided in the cell body.

-`%%graph_notebook_vis_options` - Sets the executing notebook's vis.js options to the JSON payload provided in the cell body.
+`%%graph_notebook_vis_options` - Sets the executing notebook's [vis.js options](https://visjs.github.io/vis-network/docs/network/physics.html) to the JSON payload provided in the cell body.

 `%%neptune_ml` - Set of commands to integrate with NeptuneML functionality.
 [Documentation](https://aws.amazon.com/neptune/machine-learning/)